-LTP 215 Interior Plantscape Design/Maintenance /3 cr. hrs./5 periods (2 lec., 3 lab)
+LTP 215 Interior Plantscape Design /3 cr. hrs./5 periods (2 lec., 3 lab)

 Design and maintenance of the total interior horticultural environment.
-Prepares the student to work with interior plantscapers, interior designers, architects and clients.
-Emphasis on the creative aspects of the process.
+Includes principles of design, design procedures, and horticultural and business practices.
+Also includes working with interior plantscapers, interior designers, architects and clients, with an emphasis on the creative aspects of the process.
 (Same as DES 215.)

 LTP 230 Landscape Maintenance /3 cr. hrs./3 periods (3 lec.)
-Prerequisite: None.

 Examination of management and technical skills required to operate and maintain southwestern landscapes.
-Includes water management, pests and disease controls.
+Includes water management, pests and disease controls